Difunta Correa: Shrine

-Once the folk tale became known, the inhabitants of the nearby areas started visiting Deolinda Correa's grave, building after time an oratory that slowly became a sanctuary.
+Once the folk tale became popular, inhabitants of nearby areas started visiting Deolinda Correa's grave, building an oratory that slowly became a shrine.

-The cultus to the Difunta Correa is that of an unofficial popular saint, not recognised by the Catholic Church.
-Her devout followers believe her to perform miracles and intercede for the living.
-The survival of her child would have been her first miracle.
+The cultus to the Difunta Correa is that of a folk saint not recognised by the Catholic Church.
+Her devout followers believe she performs miracles and intercedes for the living, with the survival of her child counted as her first miracle.